rickellis/ArchMatic/README.md

 Setting up an Arch system from scratch is usually a time-intensive process.
 My goal in developing these scripts and my __[installation guide](https://github.com/rickellis/Arch-Linux-Install-Guide)__ was to be able to go from a blank hard drive to a fully functional Arch system with all my files, applications, and preferences set, as efficiently as possible.
 Typically a complete install takes me between two and three hours.
 Much of that time is just waiting for all the files to download, and invoking each script as needed.

-Lastly, some of the package choices are specific to the laptop I'm currently running, a Dell XPS 13.
+Lastly, some of the package choices are specific to the laptop I'm currently running, a Dell XPS 13 (which kicks ass).
 So...

 ### Don't just run these scripts.
 Examine them.
 Customize them to suit your needs.